brownfield-bridge/so-what-now-what/issues/02-context-base/GUIDE.md

 - `starter/` (a finished, worked example you clone)
 - `weekly-maintenance.skill.md` / `weekly-maintenance-prompt.txt` and `scheduled-review.md` (keep it)
 - `visuals/` (the one-pager and a sample of a base)

+## When not to build this

+If you already have thousands of users needing audited access control, buy the platform.
+If your material changes hourly and you want the search everyone else already runs, buy the platform.
+A context base is for one person, one team, or one project reasoning against private material at human tempo.
+Below that scale, build.
+Above it, buy.

 ## License